biancatosetto/biancatosetto/README.md

 # <div align="center">👋Hi Everyone!
-I'm Bianca, an Industrial Engineer 👷‍♀️ diving into the world of Programming 👩‍💻, and in my free time, a basketball player 🏀</div>
+I'm Bianca, an Industrial Engineer 👷‍♀️ diving into the world of Programming 👩‍💻, and in my free time, I'm a basketball player 🏀</div>

 - Currently learning React & Django.